 What is this colourful montage?

-It’s comprised of the logos of organisations from all over the world who were signatories to a letter addressed, as you can see, to Mr André Calantzopoulos (they omitted his title and if this was from lack of respect for this loathsome person I don’t blame them), the Chief Executive Officer of Philip Morris International.
+It’s comprised of the some of the logos of organisations from all over the world who were signatories to a letter addressed to André Calantzopoulos, CEO of Philip Morris International, and if they omitted his title on the envelope from lack of respect for this loathsome person I don’t blame them.

-There were, if I did not miscount, 123 organisations representing global health, human rights, consumer protection, medical and other bodies, and five individuals who appended their names to the letter.
+If I did not miscount, there were 123 organisations representing global health, human rights, consumer protection, medical and other bodies, and five individuals who appended their names to the letter.

 And what did this long list of signatories want of Mr Calantzopuolos?
 With unarguable logic they demanded that he, on behalf of the Tobacco Giant that he runs, ‘immediately cease the production, marketing and sale of cigarettes.’
 And about time too, you might say.